logigator/logigator/src/help/en/get-started.md

 	<p class="margin-left">Select Cut</p>
 </div>

-In Select Mode wires will be select to the next corner or the end of the wire.<br>
+In Select Mode wires will be selected to the next corner or the end of the wire.<br>
 In contrast, in Cut Select Mode wires will only be selected to the end of the Select-rect.
 There wires will be cut of.

 ## Placing Wires